IBMStreams/samples/General/certificate/README.md

 Complete the following steps on your RedHat Streams Server.

 ## openssl
-Login as root in your Streams server
+Login as root in your Streams server und check if is openssll already installed.
-Check if installed openssl
-check if is openssll already installed.

 ```
 which openssl
 /usr/local/bin/openssl